ombulabs/blog/_posts/2019-03-07-the-importance-of-sprint-retrospectives.md

 It is important for project team's to make time to check in and discuss how the project is going.
 For this we have the [**Sprint Retrospective**](https://www.scrum.org/resources/what-is-a-sprint-retrospective).

-We like to **schedule a Sprint Retrospective for each client project every two weeks**, and invite all team members working on that project to join in.
+We like to **schedule a Sprint Retrospective for each client project every two weeks**.
+It is an internal meeting and we invite all team members working on that project to join in.

 During the Sprint Retrospective, we have each team member discuss the following questions: